Estonian society has become more architecture-conscious in recent years and architecture is discussed increasingly in

 The field of architecture has expanded and now encompasses all general aspects of the living environment, such as planning, interior and landscape architecture, structural engineering, urban planning and art in public spaces.

-Developing of the built environment is regulated by five ministries:
+Developing of the built environment is regulated by four ministries:

 - Ministry of Culture – protection of architectural heritage, architecture as a field of art, supervision of the implementation of architectural policy;

 - Ministry of the Environment – environmental protection, landscape protection;

 - Ministry of Economic Affairs and Communications – construction and housing;

 - Ministry of Finance – spatial planning, regional development and local government matters, management of the state real estate.

 - Estonian Academy of Arts – architectural design, urban planning and interior architecture;

 - Tallinn University of Technology – architectural design, urban planning and landscape architecture;

 - Tallinn University of Applied Sciences – applied architecture;

 About 500 companies operate in the field of architecture in Estonia.

 Nearly 1,200 people are employed in architectural design, spatial planning, interior architecture and landscape architecture enterprises.